 If you have high student loan interest rates have you considered refinancing?
 This might be an amazing option for you.
 Not only will you reduce the amount paid towards interest, but you will have leftover money to invest with, thus giving you the biggest return on your investment.

-We partnered with LendEDU when we first started this site.
+We partnered with SoFi when we first started our blog.
 They have been able to help a TON of our readers make the right decision when it comes to refinancing.

 Follow market history